mgboiler2020/build_a_creature/readme.md

 + The completed creature will be assigned to the user ID ✔︎

 ### Stretch Goal 1 (might move back to MVP)
-+ The completed creature will be assigned to the user ID and the user can see all the creatures they have created in the past.
++ The user can see all the creatures they have created in the past.

 ### Stretch Goal 2
 + We want to be able to create an imaginary animal.

 ### Strecth Goal 3
-+ We don’t want to be able to create the same animal we did previously
++ We do not want to be able to create the same animal we did previously

 ### Strecth Goal 4
 + We want to see images of the animals we created

+### Strecth Goal 5
++ We want to edit/update the animals we created

+### Strecth Goal 6
++ We want to delete the animals we created

 ## Author
 Ana Cecilia Maldonado Cervantes and Matthew Otis Guffy